 Event manager skills

 Using transferable skills from previous roles can be a good start and you can implement these to learn on the job.
-If you have the below traits in your skillset already, you are on the right path.
+If you have the traits below in your skillset already, you're on the right path.

 - Organisational skills

 Being flexible, open to learning, and tackling challenges in a professional manner are vital assets to have on your journey to grow your skillset and get ready for the next step in becoming an event manager.
 Listening to senior colleagues, attending events, and watching it unfold behind the scenes will give invaluable insights and teach you techniques you can use to improve on your skills.